← Back

 With every new update we ship, this will become increasingly obvious.
 So while we love what Mem is today, it is the future that truly excites us.

-Today, we are proud to announce that an incredible roster of investors have joined us in making the Mem vision a reality.
-Last year, we closed a $5.6M seed round led by David Ulevitch from a16z, with participation from Ann Miura-Ko at Floodgate, John Vrionis at Unusual Ventures, Will Smith's Dreamers.vc, the Cultural Leadership Fund, Julia Lipton, Lenny Rachitsky, Niv Dror (Shrug Capital), Todd & Rahul's Angel Fund, Harry Stebbings, Kevin Hartz, Tony Liu, Greg Chang, and Charlie Songhurst.
+Today, we are proud to announce that an incredible roster of investors has joined us in making the Mem vision a reality.
+Last year, we closed a $5.6M seed round led by David Ulevitch from a16z, with participation from Ann Miura-Ko at Floodgate, John Vrionis at Unusual Ventures, Will Smith's Dreamers. vc, the Cultural Leadership Fund, Julia Lipton, Lenny Rachitsky, Niv Dror (Shrug Capital), Todd & Rahul's Angel Fund, Harry Stebbings, Kevin Hartz, Tony Liu, Greg Chang, and Charlie Songhurst.

 We feel very fortunate to have such a talented and diverse group of supporters, who at times see the vision even more clearly than ourselves.
 This is just the beginning, and we could not be more excited.